Woe Is We by Kevin Litwin

 “Hey, pal.
 I admit I was wrong, but a drink’s a drink.
 What was so special about that particular drink?”

-I stared blankly into his eyes as his eyes began to haze.
+I stared into his eyes, which began to haze.

-“That was my drink,” I sadly related.
+“That was my drink,” I said.
 “You drank my poison.”